mipmip/RUNME.sh/README.md

 ### Why I wrote rake.sh

-I often use make or make to create a tool with common tasks for small projects.
+I often use make or rake for small projects.
 This is really overkill as I only need to run some tasks and add some quick instructions for my later self.
-Rake.sh is as quick as those two but has no dependancies.
+RUNME.sh is as quick as those two but has no dependancies.

 ## Contributing